OMP-IRD/raincell_backend/README.md

             -e POSTGRES_PORT=5432  \
             pigeosolutions/raincell_backend:latest
 ```
 - Import data.
-You can either import the sample dataset directly using the DB dump, or import your data using the app's import commands
+You can either import the sample dataset directly using the DB dump, or import your data using the app's import commands.
   - Using the DB dump, for a quick setup:
     The database's port is binded to localhost, so if you have psql client installed on your computer, you can run
     ```